Who We Are

 Officers:

-Heather Mink, Vice President, Barnes & Thornburg
+Heather Mink, President, Barnes & Thornburg

 Tracey Selig, Treasurer, The Amherst Group